-- a Type a password that the Scalix Management Console will use to authenticate against the LDAP server.
-This is a non-expiring password and is for an account different from the administrative login.
-If you are building more than one Scalix server, they must have the same authentication password. - Keep this password on file because you will need to enter it on each server if you upgrade to a multi-server setup later.
-If you lose the password, it is stored in the psdata file in Scalix's configuration folder (/etc/opt/scalix/caa/scalix.res/config/psdata) on the computer with Scalix Management Console. - b Click Forward.
+This is a non-expiring password and is for an account different from the administrative login, so it can be different from the administration login.
+If you are building more than one Scalix Server, each must have the same authentication password.

+Keep this password on file because you will need to enter it on each server if you upgrade to a multi-server setup at some point.
+If you lose the password, it is stored in the psdata file in Scalix's configuration folder (/etc/opt/scalix/caa/scalix.res/config/psdata) on the computer with Scalix Management Console.